 A "LIKE" WOULD DEFINITELY BE APPRECIATED!
 YOU WILL BE HELPING YOURSELF AS WELL BY GIVING POINTS TO YOUR BADGE!
 BY THE WAY, COMMENTS GIVE MORE POINTS! ;)

-Within the main building of Cameron's Feint High, in the confines of a room with ivory-castle yellow walls sat a young male student.
-His weakened body was slouched forward, forearms resting on top of his loosely dangling knees, shivering and struggling as they tried to support his upper body to keep it from accidentally falling forward.
+Within the main campus of Cameron's Feint High School, in the confines of a room with ivory-castle yellow walls sat a young male student.
+He slouched, forearms resting on top of his loosely dangling knees, which shivered and struggled to support his upper body and keep it from accidentally falling forward.

-His clothes were riddled with numerous cuts and holes and stained all over with his blood, especially his once white short-sleeved hoodie, which was now almost a complete carmine red.
+Numerous cuts and holes riddled his clothes, which were also stained all over with his blood, especially his short-sleeved hoodie.
+From white, it was now almost completely carmine red.

-Surrounded by one of the two teal sliding curtains that sort of gave at least two people their own private room within a bigger room, Lucas Thorne sat on one of the two exam tables in the school nurse's office while waiting for something.
-These exam tables were the cheap kind of elevated bed that utilized a cotton mattress which was why the one Lucas sat on had been stained with a lot of blood that leaked from the numerous cuts all over his body.
+Surrounded by one of the two teal sliding curtains that sort of gave at least two people their own private space within the bigger room, Lucas Thorne sat on one of the two exam tables in the school nurse's office while waiting for something.
+These exam tables were the cheap kind of elevated bed that utilized a cotton mattress, which was why the one Lucas sat on had been stained with the blood that leaked from him.
 His exam table was also situated farthest away from the clinic's entrance.
 As the clock on the wall continued to tick, he fought the urge to fall asleep from feeling so weak.

-With nothing much to do but wait, he listened over and over again to the sound of the door opening, footsteps tapping the tiled floor, the sound of another person propping himself on an exam table, a bit of some pained moaning, a notably weary female voice uttering the words "okay, we're finished", more footsteps and then the door closing.
+With nothing much to do but wait, he listened repeatedly to the sound of the door opening, footsteps tapping the tiled floor, the springs of the other exam table compressing, a bit of some pained moaning, a notably weary female voice uttering the words "okay, we're finished", more footsteps, and then the door closing.
 One by one, someone else was entering and exiting the nurse's office for treatment of their injuries.
-The poor school nurse who had to treat them all by herself was starting to lose her cool when her tiredness from treating so many patients in a single day, broke her sense of professionalism.
+The poor school nurse who had to treat them all by herself was starting to lose her cool when her stress broke her sense of professionalism.

-Earlier that morning, Lucas and dozens of other male students who attended Cameron's Feint High were involved in a massive schoolyard brawl for a very outlandish reason.
-A new transfer student named Viola Knightly had just recently moved to Cameron's Feint and was at the school to negotiate her transfer to begin studying there in a few months time.
-Summer vacation was going to start a week from now.
+Earlier that morning, Lucas and dozens of other male students who attended Cameron's Feint High School were involved in a massive schoolyard brawl for a very outlandish reason.
+A new transfer student named Viola Knightly had recently moved to Cameron's Feint and was at the school to negotiate her transfer to begin studying there in a few months.
+Summer vacation was going to start in a week, after all.

 Apparently, this new girl became quite popular the moment she first set foot on the school grounds as she unintentionally stole the hearts of almost every male student who laid eyes on her.
-It wasn't long before they all surrounded her, clustering like they were meeting a celebrity in person, into a massive crowd that wasted no time in raining down on her with all sorts of personal questions.
-Some were even bold like asking for her three sizes or if she was seeing anybody.
+It wasn't long before they all surrounded her, clustering like they were meeting a celebrity in person.
+They also wasted no time in raining down on her with all sorts of personal questions.
+Some were very personal like asking for her three sizes or if she was seeing anybody.

 While trying to avoid or give a vague answer to every question that came her way, Viola was growing restless and a bit uncomfortable with all the attention she was getting, that is, until she caught sight of a familiar face she hasn't seen in over five years.